-Name Description Valid Range cstId IdRequired.
+Name Description Valid Range cstId Required.
 Specifies a unique ID for a consist.
-This is different than the Consist UUID.Valid XML element name that is characters.
-A hyphen cannot be as the last character.The suggested naming convention for using a UIC for the cstId is: "UIC" + (numerical part of UIC)Valid XML element name that is characters.
-A hyphen cannot be as the last character.
+This is different than the Consist UUID.
+Valid XML element name that is 3 to 15 characters.
+A hyphen cannot be used The suggested naming convention for using a UIC for the cstId is: "UIC" + (numerical part of UIC) as the last character.
 For example, the suggested cstId for UIC 508089-43503-8 would be UIC508089435038 . cstType Optional.
 Specifies the type of the consist.
 Valid XML element name that is 3 to 15 characters.
 A hyphen cannot be used as the last character. cstOwner Optional.
 Specifies the owner of the consist.
 Valid XML element name that is 3 to 15 characters.
 A hyphen cannot be used as the last character. vehicleinfo Required.
 List of vehicle information that belongs to the consist.
 Refer to vehicleinfo for more information.
 The numbers of the vehicle information, ranges from 1 to 32 vehicleinfo